Today’s demand for a capital ß (“sharp s”) character is a functional demand. And a very simple one at that. It logically follows from two points:

 The history of the character ß is an interesting topic.
 It might be one of the most interesting ones of all the Latin characters which developed over the last couple of centuries and I discussed what we know about this history in previous articles.
 But whatever you know (or think to know) about the history of the character—it cannot be a proper argument against a capital ß, because it has no influence on the two bullet points listed above.
 So it’s by definition irrelevant.
 And very often people arguing this way actually know very little about the history of the character.
 They just go by simple claims they picked up many years or even decades ago, which might not even be true or it might just be a tiny piece of the puzzle.

 But what about the design arguments against the capital ß?
-Now that the character is part of the official German orthography and its inclusion on standard keyboards is also underway, the design argument seems to be the last straw for the “grumpy holdouts” in our field still rejecting the character.
+Now that the character is part of the official German orthography, the design argument seems to be the last straw for the “grumpy holdouts” in our field still rejecting the character.
 And of course it’s the most tricky aspect, since whether or not all or specific capital ß designs are successful is subjective.
 If someone likes or dislikes all or specific capital ß designs, everyone else might just want to respect that.
 It’s just an opinion and probably an honest description of a personal perception.
 But people might also argue for their opinion.
 They might try to give objective reasons why something is supposedly intrinsically wrong with the typical capital ß designs or even the idea of the capital ß itself.
 And those reason can and should be checked.
 Normally, the burden of proof would be on the ones making such claims.
 But unfortunately, after all these years debating the capital sharp s, not a single article has been written trying to make a convincing case against its design or existence.
 All we get is short social media posts with opinions and bold assertions.
 So let’s look at the reasoning we can gather from these posts against the capital sharp s design.

 Most capital sharp s designs today are based on a kind of “capitalized” ß, i.e. a design derived from the lowercase sharp s.
 That shouldn’t be a surprise.
 This design is instantly legible without requiring millions of readers to learn a completely new letter.
 At the same time it fixes the typographic problems one would create by putting the lowercase ß between capital letters as a work-around for the previously missing character.
-And this was and still is common practise.
+And this was and still is common practice.
 Even official documents like German passports did it this way to maintain the correct spelling of names in uppercase.
 But typographically, the ß character, like any lowercase character, isn’t meant to be put between uppercase characters.
 It might have a different height and it doesn’t use uppercase proportions.
-A capital sharp s based on a capitalized version of the ß can fix these problem.
+A capital sharp s based on a capitalized version of the ß can fix these problems.
 And so all functional and typographic problems are solved this way.
 Yet, some typographers, type or graphic designers insist, that this approach is somehow flawed and any capital sharp s created this way is intrinsically flawed because of it.
 In the most general way those people say:

 - “You can’t create an uppercase character from a lowercase character.”